DEIM-Management-System/Manual/forAudience_en.md

 	![Image of the quit button from meeting](img/oVice_meeting_quit_button_en.png)
 7. At the time of ending the session, an organizer announces the end of the session.
     * You can leave from the oVice venue by closing the browser tab or window.
-    * The oVice venue is available through the DEIM forum period, enjoy discussion or chatting with other audiences.
+    * The oVice venue is available through the DEIM forum period, enjoy discussion or chatting with other participants.

 ## Procedures to attend an interactive session
 1. Find the interactive session you are joining on [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/), and click the "発表会場" button to enter.